Usage share of operating systems: Mainframes

 Mainframes are larger and more powerful than most servers, but not supercomputers.
 They are used to process large sets of data, for example enterprise resource planning or credit card transactions.

-The most common operating system for mainframes is IBM's z/OS.
-Operating systems for IBM Z generation hardware include IBM's proprietary z/OS, Linux on IBM Z, z/TPF, z/VSE and z/VM.
+The most common operating system for mainframes is IBM's proprietary z/OS.
+Operating systems for IBM Z generation hardware include z/OS, Linux on IBM Z, z/TPF, VSE and z/VM.

 Gartner reported on 23 December 2008 that Linux on System z was used on approximately 28% of the "customer z base" and that they expected this to increase to over 50% in the following five years.
 Of Linux on IBM Z, Red Hat and Micro Focus compete to sell RHEL and SLES respectively: